 Having now spent eight weeks there and leaving with actual experience preaching, do you want to know my answer?
 No, yes, and it’s a flawed question.
 Let me explain.

 On the other hand, having these resources there do require a bit more work in preaching.
 Our preaching has to be done in a smart way.
 Unlike “easier” situations for preaching, congregations that are largely similar and everything we say is like “preaching to the choir,” one cannot get away with saying lazy answers or half-truths when those listening are well-informed and diverse.
 If everyone is conservative in the parish, you could get away with preaching about how there are abuses to the welfare system and the best way to help the poor is to make them “help themselves.”
 Popular, but not the Gospel.
-If everyone in the parish is liberal, you could get away with preaching about how we need to help the poor by funding more social systems and bolstering our welfare state.
+If everyone in the parish is liberal, you could get away with preaching that the entire reason people are poor is because of corporate greed and the top 1% of wealth-owners.
 Popular, but also not the Gospel.
 When a parish has the parishioners that St. Francis does, knowledgable and well-connected, and given the issues many have had with their previous churches, overwhelmingly diverse when it comes to the conservative/liberal scale, it can only be successful if it preaches carefully and invites all to the table.

 I saw this first hand working with the Care of Creation Committee on Pope Francis’ Laudato Si and the Economics Committee on wealth inequality.
 Both issues are very controversial.
 Both have the possibility of alienating parishioners.
 And yet arch-conservatives and flaming liberals (and of course, us normal people in between!) were able to come together, challenge one another, and not leave the conversation by flipping the table and storming off.
 Why?
 Because the conversation was incredibly intelligent, and more importantly, involved people that knew that the real answer had to include everyone.
 Is this a difficult environment to preach in?
 You bet.